 High-Field Nuclear Magnetic Resonance

-The high-field nuclear magnetic resonance instrument is core equipment for the study of biomolecular structures and the development of new drugs.
-It is installed at the Ochang Center and has been utilized as a national collaborative research instrument.
+A 900 MHz nuclear magnetic resonance spectrometer, a core equipment for the study of biomolecular structure and development of new drugs, is installed at the Ochang Center.
+It is utilized as national collaborative research equipment.

-- The sensitivity of the cryogenic probe to 1H is more than 4 times (8,000) that of conventional room-temperature probes; consequently, the experiment time can be shortened by a factor of 1/16
+- The sensitivity of the cryogenic probe to 1H is more than four times (8,000) that of conventional room temperature probes, so the experiment time can be shortened to 1/16

 Representative Research Case